Jason Young (footballer, born 1972): Senior

 After Livi were bought by new owners with a big investment, Young found himself out of the team and soon moved to Stranraer.
 He made 38 appearances for the Blues and scored 3 goals, including a memorable goal against Hibernian in August 1998.

 Young finished his career with spells at Bonnyrigg Rose and Penicuik Athletic before retiring from playing in 2006.

 Personal life

-Jason is the son of former Hearts player Alex Young.
+Jason is the son of former Hearts and Everton player Alex Young.